Acting AG Matt Whitaker squares off with Democrats at fiery hearing

+But Nadler, who a day earlier had threatened to subpoena Whitaker to ensure his appearance, left no doubt about his party's focus.

+"You decided that your private interest in overseeing this particular investigation — and perhaps others from which you should have been recused — was more important than the integrity of the department.
+The question that this Committee must now ask is: Why?"

-Whitaker laid the groundwork for a likely tussle with Democrats by saying in his opening statement that while he would address their questions, he would not reveal details of his communications with the Republican president.
+Whitaker laid the groundwork for a likely tussle with Democrats by saying in his opening statement that while he would address their questions, he would not reveal details of his communications with Trump.

-But in his first, and likely only, congressional hearing as the country's chief law enforcement officer, he sought to assuage concerns from Democrats, who are newly in the majority and whose appointment they suspect was aimed at suppressing investigations of Trump.
-He told lawmakers that there has been no change since his arrival in the job in the "overall management" of special counsel's Robert Mueller investigation.
-He said that he has run the Justice Department to the best of his ability, with "fidelity to the law and to the Constitution" and had never given any promises
+He told lawmakers that there has been no change since his arrival in the job in the "overall management" of Mueller's investigation.
+He said that he has run the Justice Department to the best of his ability, with "fidelity to the law and to the Constitution" and had never given any promises.

 Whitaker is likely in his final days as the country's chief law enforcement officer because the Senate plans to vote soon on confirming William Barr, Trump's pick for attorney general.